WRITE A REVIEW

 Just have to say sandalwood powder should not be cheap.
 It is an endangered plant so if you find it cheap it might not be real sandalwood or it was illegally gotten.
 (Ancient trees were cut down by theives at night all time when I lived there).
 I recommend researching the sandalwood you buy so you get it from a reliable source.
 You don't want to depleate such a great skin care product.

 8 out of 10 people found this review helpful.

 This stuff is absolutely amazing!
 My only problem with this is that it's a little bit messy.
 I mix this with my face wash and use it as a gentle daily scrub.
 So far so good, all my blackheads are gone.
 I'd recommend using sandalwood powder to all my friends but it's my top secret beauty tip.
 I will buy this again and again and again.
 What are you doing sitting in front of your computer reading this?
 Go out and get some sandalwood powder!

-If your skin type is acne prone I suggest you use it and you will see that within few weeks your skin will be very less prone to acne.Just use it, you yourself will notice the difference and have an enviable skin!!
+It is a great recepie!!!It works wonders with the skin.But anybody using it has to have patience.It shows effects after 1-2 weeks of daily applying it.I use *Calamus powder* instead of chickpea powder.If your skin type is acne prone I suggest you use it and you will see that within few weeks your skin will be very less prone to acne.Just use it, you yourself will notice the difference and have an enviable skin!!

 Are you sure this product is discontinued?

 daasfdsad, asdadasd, addasdasdas, asdasdasdasfsdfgdfs, fgdssdgfdgfg, gfgdgdfgdhfgj